madhuvarshinina/ml-assessment-madhuvarshini-na/part_b/business_analysis.md

 This may bias the model towards predicting lower sales values associated with non-promotional periods.

 To address this:
-- Add a binary feature indicating whether a promotion is applied
+- Add a binary feature showing whether a promotion is applied
 - Use sampling techniques to balance promotional data
 - Apply weighting to give more importance to promotional cases